-What are Typing Games?
+What are typing games?

 Typing games are locked by default.
 Students need to complete the previous five modules to unlock them and start playing.

-Typing games are turned off by default so parents, admins, and teachers have full control over when they are available.
-They can be enabled for individual students or for a group by going to Settings, turning on Enable typing games, choosing the number of games allowed, and saving the changes.
+Typing games are located under the General tab in Settings, giving parents, admins, and teachers full control over when they are enabled.
+They can be turned on or off for individual students or groups of learners by going to Settings, turning on Enable typing games, choosing the max number of game plays allowed, and saving the changes.

 For Home Users and Homeschoolers

-Go to the Admin Console
+Open the Admin Console

 Click Settings from the top menu